South West Corner

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of the year of arrival for the overseas born population of South West Corner in 2011 compared to the City of Adelaide shows that there was a smaller proportion of people who arrived before 2001, and a larger proportion of recent overseas arrivals (those who arrived between 2006 and 2011).
+Analysis of the year of arrival for the overseas born population of South West Corner in 2016 compared to the City of Adelaide shows that there was a smaller proportion of people who arrived before 2001, and a larger proportion of recent overseas arrivals (those who arrived between 2011 to 9 Aug 2016).

 The major differences in year of arrival data in the population between South West Corner and the City of Adelaide are: